emard/filament-sensor/README.md

 Sensor used is SS495A, analog rail-to-rail output with high sensitivity 3 mV/Gauss = 30 V/Tesla.
-Sensor with digital output like AH337 could be used too but I haven't tried it.
+Sensor with digital output like SS411P or AH3377 could be used too but I haven't tried them.
 Different sensor may need adjustment, experiment with its position along the channel, in case of false runout, reduce the X parameter in steps of 0.1:

     hall_pos = [X,Y,Z];